AlexandraKon/TimeRide/README.md

     <li>Start the web app: <code>cd web &amp;&amp; npm start</code></li>
     <li>Access the application in your browser at <code>http://localhost:3000</code></li>
   </ol>
+  <h2>Admin Panel <span>&#x1F9D1;&#x200D;&#x1F4BB;</span></h2>
+  <p>The TimeRide application includes an admin panel that provides complete management of the entire application and database.
+With the admin panel, you can perform administrative tasks such as user management, content moderation, and database management.
+It allows for easy administration and ensures smooth operation of the TimeRide platform.</p>
   <h2>Contributing <span>&#x1F64C;</span></h2>
   <p>We welcome contributions to TimeRide!
 To contribute, follow these steps:</p>
   <ol>